PIERCING AFTER CARE TIPS AND TRICKS

 ROOK

 It is recommended to take your time and not rush the healing process by trying to change your jewelry too early.
-Should be fully healed in 6-12 months.

 TRAGUS

-can be downsized within the first 6-8 weeks, to help reduce movement of your piercing.
+Can be downsized within the first 6 - 8 weeks, to help reduce movement of your piercing.

-A ring shouldn’t be worn until 3-4 months into the healing process.
+A ring shouldn’t be worn until 3 - 4 months into the healing process.
 Avoid wearing headphones of any kind in the first month.

-This piercing will be considered fully healed in 6-12 months depending on the aftercare.
+This piercing will be considered fully healed in 6 - 12 months depending on the aftercare.

 CONCH

-are pierced with quite a long bar to allow for excess swelling.
+These are pierced with quite a long bar to allow for excess swelling.
 This should be downsized in the first 4-6 weeks.

 A ring is typically the most popular type of jewelry for this piercing but should not be worn until 3-4 months into its healing process.